flanaganjames/openvpn/README.md

 # OpenVPN Setup Instructions

-Detailed instructions on how to set up OpenVPN on the mac and Linux
+Detailed instructions on how to set up OpenVPN on Mac and Linux